Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Conclusion

 \section{Conclusion}

-This study provides a comprehensive analysis of a dynamical system that models the redistribution of a certain conserved quantity (e.g., resource, capital, or influence) in a discrete state space under the influence of attractive interaction.
-The core findings demonstrate that such systems converge to an equilibrium state, and the nature of this equilibrium-uniform or aggregated-is critically dependent on the interaction constants~$c_i$.
+This study provides a comprehensive analysis of a dynamical system that models the redistribution of a conserved quantity (e.g., resource, capital, or influence) in a discrete state space under the influence of attractive interaction.
+The core mathematical findings demonstrate that trajectories of this system always converge to a stable fixed point.
+The topological location of this equilibrium~--- whether it lies in the interior of the simplex (all $p_i^\infty > 0$) or on its boundary (some $p_i^\infty = 0$)~--- is analytically determined by the interaction constants~$c_i$.
+In terms of the applied model, this dictates whether the system reaches a state of coexistence or heavily aggregated resource concentration.

-When all parameters~$c_i$, which can be interpreted as the favorability of conditions or the intrinsic weights of the components, are uniform, the system inevitably converges to a uniform distribution, which is the sole stable equilibrium point.
-This highlights a theoretical pathway to achieving equality in resource distribution within this model, which is important for the analysis of idealized social or economic systems.
+When all parameters~$c_i$ are equal, all trajectories with strictly positive initial coordinates converge to a unique attractor located exactly at the barycenter of the simplex ($p_i^\infty = 1/n$ for all $i$).
+This result admits a natural interpretation: it describes a theoretical pathway to achieving perfect equality in resource distribution, which is important for the analysis of idealized social or economic systems.

-The research is further extended by analyzing the influence of heterogeneous constants~$c_i$ on the limit state, showing that these parameters directly determine the final distribution.
-The explicit form of the limit vectors reveals that higher values of~$c_i$ correlate with a greater concentration of the resource in the corresponding component.
-Importantly, the study details the conditions under which a component's share of the resource might diminish to zero, which can be interpreted as a complete displacement from the system or a loss of influence.
+The research is further extended by analyzing the influence of heterogeneous constants~$c_i$ on the equilibrium.
+The explicit analytical form of the fixed point reveals a strict functional dependence: higher values of a parameter~$c_i$ strictly maximize the corresponding coordinate $p_i^\infty$.
+Furthermore, the study establishes exact bifurcation thresholds under which a specific coordinate asymptotically vanishes ($p_i^\infty = 0$).
+In the context of resource competition, these mathematical phenomena represent, respectively, the systematic concentration of the resource and the complete competitive exclusion (displacement) of a component from the system.

-The proposed analytical criteria provide precise conditions for maximizing or minimizing specific coordinates in the limiting state, offering insights into how external conditions (represented by~$c_i$) can be manipulated to achieve desired distribution outcomes.
-This offers valuable theoretical tools for managing systems exhibiting attractive interactions.
+The proposed analytical criteria translate these mathematical results into actionable conditions: by tuning the parameters~$c_i$, one can deliberately steer the system toward a desired equilibrium configuration, whether maximizing a specific coordinate or driving others to zero.
+This offers a concrete theoretical tools for managing systems exhibiting attractive interactions.

-The developed mathematical framework, particularly the characterization of fixed points and their stability based on interaction parameters, offers a foundational contribution to interdisciplinary fields studying social and economic dynamics, providing tools for the analysis and prediction of the behavior of complex adaptive systems.